better-internet/radworks-docs/docs/understanding-radicle/faq.md

 If you are still running into problems, please submit a request in our [#support channel][sc].

+## Why am I only connected to one peer?
+By default the Upstream client is conecting to a seed node operated by Radicle.
+While we support [epidemic broadcast][eb] to find and connect to other peers, we have support [hole punching][hp] just yet, which will prevent a stable conenction between two computers.

 ## I ran into a issue, where can I report it?
 Please reach out to us in our [#support channel][sc], or submit an issue on our